firephil/sqlite-dump/README.md

 # sqlite-dump

-## Dump an SQLite database to .sql text file in multiple languages.
+## Dump an SQLite database to .sql text file

 Initially use the official sqlite3 commmand line tool.